Tim Johnson (South Dakota politician): Personal life

-Illness and death
+Illness and recovery

 Johnson was treated for prostate cancer in 2004 and further tests showed he was clear of the disease.

-On December 13, 2006, in Washington, D.C., during the broadcast of a live radio interview, Johnson suffered bleeding in the brain caused by a cerebral arteriovenous malformation, a congenital defect that causes enlarged and tangled blood vessels.
+On December 13, 2006, during the broadcast of a live radio interview, Johnson suffered bleeding in the brain caused by a cerebral arteriovenous malformation, a congenital defect that causes enlarged and tangled blood vessels.
 In critical condition, he underwent surgery at George Washington University Hospital to drain the blood and stop further bleeding.

 Johnson then underwent a lengthy regimen of physical, occupational, and speech therapy to regain strength and mobility and restore his severely affected speech.
 He was left partially paralyzed on his right side, and had to use a scooter.
 In his 2007 State of the Union Address, President George W. Bush sent Johnson his best wishes.
 Johnson resumed his full schedule in the Senate on September 5, 2007.